YusuLab/ot_markov_distances/README.rst

 The Classification experiment (see the first paragraph of section 6 in the paper) is not in a jupyter notebook, but accessible via a command line.

 As an additional dependency it needs `tudataset`, which is not installable via `pip`.
 To install it follow the instructions in `the tudataset repo`_.
+, including the "Compilation of kernel baselines" section, and add the directory where you downloaded it to your `$PYTHONPATH`.

 .. _`the tudataset repo`: https://github.com/chrsmrrs/tudataset